Agents

 ## Machine-Readable Entry Points

-`/.well-known/api-catalog` points agents from the marketing site to the API contract, docs, and health endpoint. `GET /v1` is a compact version metadata endpoint. `GET /v1/openapi.json` is the full schema contract. `GET /v1/capabilities` is authenticated and reflects the permissions available to the key being used.
+`/.well-known/api-catalog` points agents from the marketing site to the API contract, docs, and health endpoint. `GET /v1` is a compact version metadata endpoint. `GET /v1/openapi.json` is the full schema contract. `GET /v1/capabilities` is authenticated and returns the permissions available to the key being used.

 **Unauthenticated Discovery**